robmasocco/AOS-TAG/ideas.md

 The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure (evident if you see the pseudocode above).

+The condition value is protected by an rwlock, and there's also an atomic presence counter to distinguish between the moments when a message has been posted and has yet to be posted in a concurrent scenario for the readers, and make writers wait for all readers that got a condition value.
+This allows for some degree of concurrency, but heavily relies on having the wait queues APIs check the condition before going to sleep and the disabling of preemption enforced by spinning locks.

 # TODO LIST

 - Bitmask API, with efficient management and consistency checks against maximum possible value.